MintyOwl/rnbs/README.md

 Note:

 * I dont have MacOS, so ios is not tested.
-However, theoritically you should be able to run *react-native run-ios*
+However, theoretically you should be able to run *react-native run-ios*

 * I need to know what build folders are created for ios.
 For ex: in android (on Windows 10), you have .gradle, androis/app/build and android/build folders after run-android.